amachorro773-a11y/Live-Market-Sentiment-/README.md

 - It provides the context behind the quantitative spikes seen in the Pulse chart.
 - By surfacing specific titles (like Bolt Data, Uber, or Garmin), it allows you to verify if a sentiment spike is driven by a sector-wide    event or a specific company's earnings report or product launch.

-# Analytical Use Case
+# Analytical Applications
-Within the simulated firm setting, this dashboard supports:
+This dashboard supports:
 - Sector rotation analysis
 - Earnings season monitoring
 - Event-driven trade validation